ZcashFoundation/zebra/README.md

 - Validation of transaction lock times
 - Validation of sprout note commitment trees

-It may ben unreliable on Testnet, and under less-than-perfect network conditions.
+It may be unreliable on Testnet, and under less-than-perfect network conditions.
 See our [roadmap](#future-work) for details.

 ## Getting Started